 That storage limitation is the deal's main catch.
 Amazon has sold out of the 512GB configuration, and other retailers aren't matching this aggressive pricing on higher-capacity models.
 For many users, cloud storage and external drives can bridge the gap, but it's worth considering your local storage needs before jumping on this deal.

 The timing couldn't be better for Microsoft.
 The company has been pushing its Copilot+ PC initiative hard this year, positioning ARM-based Surface devices as AI-ready alternatives to traditional Intel and AMD laptops.
-This pricing makes the Surface Laptop more accessible than ever, potentially expanding 's hardware footprint at a crucial moment.
+This pricing makes the Surface Laptop more accessible than ever, potentially expanding Microsoft's hardware footprint at a crucial moment.